Pingasmaster/introduction-linux/docs/contents/tp1.md

 ### Exercise 6 : Getting help

+!!! warning "If you are on Windows using WSL"

+    It is possible that the `man` command is not installed on your Debian.
+In this case, you can install it with the following command `sudo apt install manpages man-db`.

 !!! tip "Manual pages"

     The `man` command provides help for external commands.
 For built-in commands, you can use the `help` command.